visulate/visulate-for-oracle/docs/pages/database-registration.md

 kubectl get deploy test-deployment-visulate-for-oracle-api --namespace=test-ns -oyaml > deployment.yaml
 ```

 Edit the downloaded deployment manifest.
-Update the secretName with the value from the previous step (use `kubectl get secret` if you forgot to make a note the value).
+Update the secretName with the value from the previous step (use `kubectl get secret` if you forgot to make a note of the value).
 ```
 apiVersion: extensions/v1beta1
 kind: Deployment